-If the behaviour continues then the individual/s involved should meet with the Principal.
+If the behaviour continues, then the individual/s involved should meet with a Director.

 In the case of teenage students they will be asked to sign a contract and may have a privilege removed, e.g. they are to be excluded from the social programme.

 Continued unacceptable behaviour will lead to a suspension from all classes and social programme.
 At this stage either the parents and or the agent will be informed that another recurrence will lead to expulsion at their expense.

 N.B.
 Cases of violent or criminal behaviour will lead to immediate expulsion at the student’s expense.

 Contact email@example.com for a full version of this policy.